package picos

 • Simple: Picos should be kept as simple as possible.

 • Minimal: Picos should be kept minimal.
 The dependency footprint should be as small as possible.
-Convenience features should be built on top of the framework.
+Convenience features should be built on top of the interface.

 • Safe: Picos should be designed with safety in mind.
 The implementation must be data race free.
-The framework should promote and always allow proper resource management.
+The interface should promote and always allow proper resource management.

 • Unopinionated: Picos should not make strong design choices that are controversial.